 Inactivating an offer letter template only affects future use of the template and does not affect requisition templates, requisitions, or offer letters that are currently using the template.

-Click thelink to display the tags that are available for use in an offer letter template.
-The information for the tags is pulled from the Offer Details section of the Applicant Profile page first, and then from the job requisition if the information is not available on the Applicant Profile page.
+Tags can be used in the template to provide details such as the job title and salary.
+When used in an offer, the information for a tag is pulled from the Offer Details section of the Applicant Profile page first, and then from the job requisition if the information is not available on the Applicant Profile page.

-In addition to the standard tags, custom fields for Recruiting can be added to the offer letter.
-The custom fields are added via tags, which can be viewed by clicking the link.
-This opens the View Tags pop-up.
-The custom fields that display in the tags pop-up are the fields for which the administrator meets the availability criteria.
-If the user does not have availability to see the Custom Field, the tag is hidden in the View Tags pop-up.
+In addition to standard tags, custom fields for Recruiting can be added to the offer letter.
+The custom fields that can be used are the fields for which the administrator meets the availability criteria.

 If offer letter custom fields are active and available, then the associated tags display in the View Tags pop-up.
 All tags for offer letter custom fields begin with OFFER.CUSTOM.
 The Description column for such tags is blank.